wtnm/fform/documentation.md

 	-  `viewer?: boolean` -
 - `_data?: any` - any additional data you may need
 - `_presets?: string`- presets for rendering components
-- `_managed?: boolean`- determine that value managed by the component itself (for objects and arrays)
+- `_simple?: boolean`- determine that value managed by the component itself (for objects and arrays)
 - `_enumExten?: { [key: string]: undefined | string | object }`- enum extension.
 Keys are taken from enum.
 String converts to object with property `{label}`
 - `_stateMaps?: Array<{from: string, to:string, $?:string, args?:'string'}>`- <a name='statemaps'></a> maps data in the state.
 An array of objects with 2-4 properties, where: `from` - path from where value is taken, `to` - path to where value is placed, `$` and `args` - [data processor](#data-event-processors) that process value when mapping.
 - `_validators?: Array<string | dataProcessor>`- [sync/async validators](#validation) as an array of  [data processor](#data-event-processors).
 Each data processor receives field value as the first parameter on value change.
 Only the last function in a [data processor](#data-event-processors) can be async.